Thomas Merrill (racing driver): Trans-Am Series and recent years

 2022 saw Merrill score his first Trans-Am TA2 championship.
 After winning his first race of the campaign at Lime Rock, he followed it up with another victory in the subsequent round at Mid-Ohio.
 Merrill scored the championship on a tie-breaker, ending level on points with Rafa Matos.
 Matos began the weekend with a strong points lead, however a 40th-place finish for the Brazilian and a race victory for Merrill saw the latter take the championship.
 During the 2022 season, Merrill felt he was "at home" in the series, and he was pleased with the development the series had experienced since he began racing in 2017.
 Merrill also made his debut at the 24 Hours of Le Mans in 2022, racing in the GTE Am class for WeatherTech Racing alongside Cooper MacNeil and Julien Andlauer.
 The trio would finish second in the GTE Am class, marking Merrill's first Le Mans podium in his maiden appearance.
 Merrill made a number of additional one-off appearance during 2022, including a podium finish for Jr III Racing in the IMSA Prototype Challenge at Mid-Ohio.

+Merrill's WeatherTech Porsche at the 2022 Le Mans 24 Hours.

 Merrill began his 2023 campaign by returning to the 24 Hours of Daytona, driving for AWA in the LMP3 class.
 Alongside Wayne Boyd, Anthony Mantella, and Nicolás Varrone, Merrill claimed victory in the LMP3 class – his first class victory at the Rolex 24.
 Merrill was also embroiled in a battle for the final spot in Northwest AMR's FIA World Endurance Championship entry with Axcil Jefferies, although Jefferies would go on to secure the seat.
 In February, Merrill traveled to the Middle East to compete in the 2023 Asian Le Mans Series with Walkenhorst Motorsport.
 Teamed up with Nicky Catsburg and Chandler Hull, Merrill claimed two victories, three podiums, and the GT-class championship.

 Merrill's full-time programs for 2023 surrounded both the Trans-Am Series and Porsche Carrera Cup North America.
 In Trans-Am, Merrill claimed his first victory of the season at Lime Rock in May.
 He claimed his first Porsche Cup podium in July at Road America.
 In Trans-Am, Merrill entered the final round at COTA in the hunt for the championship, but ultimately fell short to Brent Crews.
-In Porsche Cup competition, Merrill would finish 10th in the overall championship.
+In Porsche Cup competition, Merrill would finish tenth in the overall championship.

 In 2024, Merrill returned to AWA, expanding his presence beyond the 24 Hours of Daytona to the entire Michelin Endurance Cup with the team.
 However, Merrill's seat would cease to exist beyond the 2024 12 Hours of Sebring, with Anthony Mantella withdrawing the entry following the second round of the season.
 Following on from his second-place championship finish in 2023, Merrill once again was runner-up in TA2 in 2024.
 His #26 scored two race victories, at Road Atlanta and Watkins Glen, but Merrill ultimately finished 80 points behind series champion Rafa Matos.